kc1awv/go-m17-relay/README.md

 | 4-9  | 6 bytes | 'from' callsign as encoded per [M17 Address Encoding](https://spec.m17project.org/pdf/M17_spec.pdf#appendix.A)   |

 ### `DISC`
 #### Disconnect packet.
-Used to politely close a connection to/from a client or relay.
+Used to politely close a connection to/from a Peer.

 | Byte | Size    | Purpose                                                                                                          |
 -------|---------|-------------------------------------------------------------------------------------------------------------------